googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 ## The onboarding process

-To preserve the synchronisation of source files, the [google/fonts repository](https://github.com/google/fonts) doesn't host font *sources* —only font *binaries*.
+To preserve the synchronization of source files, the [google/fonts repository](https://github.com/google/fonts) doesn't host font *sources* —only font *binaries*.

 <figure>
 <img src="./images/onboarder-workflow/upstream-downstream.png" style="width:2568px" alt="Screenshot of an issue from google/fonts issue tracker." />
 <figcaption aria-hidden="true">Upstream to Downstream.</figcaption>
 </figure>

+<br><br>

 "Upstream" is the further we can go to the original files; since [google/fonts](https://github.com/google/fonts) is only hosting a copy of the font files —pulled from that original designer's repository— we can say that google/fonts is somewhere *down* the stream.
-The API processes that file and serves a subsetted version of it, but the original font file can be found in the downloadable zip file from the platform.
+The API processes that file and serves a subsetted version, but the original font file can be found in the downloadable zip file from the platform.

-None of these three instances are directly linked though.
+None of these three instances are directly linked, though.
 At least three persons, at each instance, will interact with that font file before it is available on [fonts.google.com](https://fonts.google.com).
-Let's got briefly through the process step by step:
+Let's go briefly through the process step by step:

 1. After a font has been commissioned or submitted to Google Fonts through the google/fonts issue tracker.
 An onboarder will be assigned to that project.
-2. The fonts will be reviewed, corrected and built in the upstream repository.
-They will then be packaged and sent through a [Pull Request (PR) to the google fonts repository](./package.md).
+2. The fonts will be reviewed, corrected, and built in the upstream repository.
+They will then be packaged and sent through a [Pull Request (PR) to the google/fonts repository](./package.md).
 3. From there, another onboarder should [QA the font](./qa.md) and the overall package before merging it into the google/fonts repository.
-4. An on-call engineer will have push the font file to the API.
+4. An on-call engineer must push the font file to the API.

-The font doesn't go directly to the live API; it has to travel through intermediate servers where it is going be reviewed and validated again to make sure the API is showing the font correctly.
+The font doesn't go directly to the live API; it has to travel through intermediate servers, where it will be reviewed and validated again to ensure the API is showing the font correctly.

 <figure>
 <img src="./images/onboarder-workflow/workflow.png" style="width:2568px" alt="Graphic showing the onboarding process from the issue in google/fonts repository, to a public release on fonts.google.com" />
 <figcaption aria-hidden="true">From the issue to fonts.google.com</figcaption>
 </figure>

+<br><br>

-This graphic shows how a project travels from the google/fonts github repository to [fonts.google.com](https://fonts.google.com).
+This graphic shows how a project travels from the google/fonts GitHub repository to [fonts.google.com](https://fonts.google.com).

 - The [google/fonts repository](https://github.com/google/fonts) is linked to the `dev-sandbox` server.
-Each PR that are merged will appear few minutes or more after on the `dev-sandbox` (if it works correctly).
+Each merged PR will appear a few or more minutes later on the `dev-sandbox` (if it works correctly).
-- Once a PR is merged, the linked issue gets automatically closed, but it doesn't mean that the issue is completed, because the fonts are not live yet.
+- Once a PR is merged, the linked issue gets automatically closed, but it doesn't mean the issue is completed because the fonts still need to be live.
 - Once the fonts are in the `dev-sandbox`, we can add them to the [to_sandbox.txt list](https://github.com/google/fonts/blob/main/to_sandbox.txt).
 The API engineers then push the list of families in `sandbox`.
-- From there an onboarder can check if the fonts look alright in `sandbox`, and if it is the case, they can add them to the [to_production.txt list](https://github.com/google/fonts/blob/main/to_production.txt).
-The API engineers can then push the families onto the [fonts.google.com](https://fonts.google.com), availabe to the public.
+- From there an onboarder can check if the fonts look alright in `sandbox`, and if that is the case, they can add them to the [to_production.txt list](https://github.com/google/fonts/blob/main/to_production.txt).
+The API engineers can then push the families onto the [fonts.google.com](https://fonts.google.com), available to the public.

 This process takes 2 to 4 weeks, because the push to sandbox or production only happens in alternance once a week — if not less.

-You see in the graphic the importance of the issues and the pull requests (PR).
-We try to keep connected the issue and PR that fixes it but we do track them in different boards.
-The **Google Fonts board tracks the issues** (that are our link to the upstream repos), the **Traffic Jam board tracks the PRs** (that are our link to the servers and the API).
+You see the importance of the issues and the pull requests (PR) in the graphic.
+We try to keep connected the issue and the PR that fixes it, but we do track them on different boards.
+The **Google Fonts board tracks the issues** (that are our link to the upstream repos), and the **Traffic Jam board tracks the PRs** (that are our link to the servers and the API).

-Finally, it is important to note that the **API is the primary space for the users**, the **google/fonts repo is primary space of the onboarders**, the **upstream font repo is the primary space of the author**.
-Since it is impossible to satisfy everyone in all spaces, these priorities are to take seriously into consideration when facing a problem:
+Finally, it is important to note that while the **API is the primary space for the users**, the **google/fonts repo is the primary space of the onboarders**, and the **upstream font repo is the primary space of the author**.
+Since it is impossible to satisfy everyone in all spaces, these priorities are to be taken seriously into consideration when facing a problem:
 - All fonts sent to the users should be tailored for the best user experience.
-- GF shouldn't force anything onto the designer's repository.
+- Google Fonts shouldn't force anything onto the designer's repository.
 A consensual collaboration is key.
-In case of disagreement, GF would need permission to migrate the upstream repo into the `googlefonts` org.
+In case of disagreement, Google Fonts would need permission to migrate the upstream repo into the `googlefonts` org.
 - The google/fonts issue tracker can harvest users' feedback and reports, but this repository is primarily the workspace of an entire team.
 A cordial and respectful communication is necessary, but the user is not king there: the mental health of the team members is.

 ## The Google Fonts project board

-The project board is just a way to sort all the font project issues that are contained in it.
+The project board is a way to sort all the font project issues that are contained in it.
 There is usually no pull request in this project board (they are tracked in the Traffic Jam board).
 Each tab has specific filters to be able to focus on one aspect of the issue.

 ## The milestones

-Each issues that we intend to care for should be added to the Google Fonts project board, but also to a milestone.
-This allow to divide and anticipate the workload in time.
+Each issue that we intend to care for should be added to the Google Fonts project board, but also to a milestone.
+This allows us to divide and anticipate the workload in time.

 <figure>
 <img src="./images/onboarder-workflow/milestones-tab.png" style="width:2568px" alt="How the Milestone tab looks into the Google Fonts project board."/>
 <figcaption aria-hidden="true">Miletones</figcaption>
 </figure>

+<br><br>

 To preserve a clean workflow, the Milestone needs to be assessed at the end of the quarter so we can move the still-open issues to the next Milestone to be able to close this one.

 To have a proper overview of the milestones, the `Milestones` tab in the GF board allows to see all *open* issues (triaged by quarter).
-We can see all the necessary informations linked to an issue: the onboarder assigned, the priority level, the progress status and the labels.
+We can see all the necessary information linked to an issue: the onboarder assigned, the priority level, the progress status, and the labels.

 <figure>
 <img src="./images/onboarder-workflow/issue-gfboard.png" style="width:2568px" alt="When clicking on a issue, a window opened with more details about that issue"/>